k-koech/Image-filter-udacity/README.md

 ```bash
 npm install
 ```
-Ater installing the project dependencies, source the .env file using `. .env` in the terminal and run the server.

 ## Running the Server Locally
 To run the server locally in developer mode, open terminal and run: